Definition Of Transferable Skills? What Are They?

 What Are Transferable Skills?

-Like the name suggests, transferable skills are skills or abilities that can be applied to your next job or career.
+Like the name suggests, transferable skills are skills and interests that can be applied to your next job or career.
 They can include hard skills, which are learned abilities that are gained through a combination of education and practice (think: experience with computer programs and basic math).
 But mostly, they include soft skills, which are subjective skills that are much harder to teach.
 Soft skills include communication, leadership, time management, and other abilities that are difficult to quantify.

 Why Are Transferable Skills Important?